linzhangUCA/3421tpl-sine_wave_pid/README.md

-# Evaluate PID Controller
+# Tune a PID Controller

-Let's build and tune a PID controller to regulate wheel's velocity.
+Let's build and tune a PID controller to regulate a motorized and encoded wheel's velocity.
 Experiment with different combinations of **P**roportional **I**ntegral **D**erivative gains.
-And find the best PID parameters.

 ## Get Started